Regis-tan/WADS-W6-Forum-Task/README.md

 ### 2. Challenges Encountered:
 - Remembering how to use Node Package Manager
 - Forgetting to run "npm install"
-- Trying to debug spelling mistakes causing major errors.
+- Trying to debug spelling mistakes causing major errors